Skip to main content

 echo "deb https://workbench.download.nvidia.com/stable/linux/debian default proprietary" | sudo tee -a /etc/apt/sources.list

-• Update package lists:
+• Then, update package lists:

 sudo apt update

-• Install NVIDIA Sync:
+• Finally, install NVIDIA Sync:

 sudo apt install nvidia-sync